Iván de la Peña: Club

-In 2002, de la Peña moved to Barcelona neighbours RCD Espanyol, where he gained the continuity and stability to produce some of the best football in his career.
-In 2004–05 he helped the Catalans finish fifth in La Liga, enabling them to qualify for the UEFA Cup.
+In 2002, de la Peña moved to Barcelona neighbours Espanyol, where he gained the continuity and stability to produce some of the best football in his career.
+In the 2004–05 season, he helped the Catalans finish fifth in La Liga, enabling them to qualify for the UEFA Cup.
 In the 2006 domestic cup final, de la Peña masterminded a 4–1 victory against Real Zaragoza, setting up two goals: Raúl Tamudo scored after two minutes when he headed in a rebound following a de la Peña free-kick.
-The pair combined again to carve open the Zaragoza defence to lay on a goal for Luis García; as a result, Espanyol again for the qualified for the UEFA Cup and eventually reached the competition final, losing to Sevilla FC on penalties.
+The pair combined again to carve open the Zaragoza defence to lay on a goal for Luis García; as a result, Espanyol again for the qualified for the UEFA Cup and eventually reached the competition final, losing to Sevilla on penalties.

 From 2007 to 2009, after extending his contract, de la Peña was severely hindered with injury problems.
 However, on 21 February 2009, he managed to net twice in a 2–1 derby win at Barça, with one side ranking first in the league and the other last; Espanyol eventually finished in 10th position.

 After the shocking death of new team captain Daniel Jarque, in August 2009, de la Peña was named as his replacement.
 His physical problems continued to bother him tremendously, to a point which he said that if this became a major issue he would retire, which happened on 22 May 2011 at the age of 35, immediately after a home match against Sevilla.